 NetBackup provides the ability to write backups to WORM storage devices so their data cannot be corrupted.
-Additionally, it lets you take advantage of advanced options available from your storage vendors to protect your backup data per applicable statutes.
+Additionally, it lets you take advantage of advanced options available from your storage vendors to ensure backups are retained unaltered on storage platforms to meet regulatory and compliance requirements.